 His apology repeated a similar statement he made to CCTV in August last year after the couple were arrested.

 Courts in China are tightly controlled by the ruling Communist Party, and defendants are almost always convicted.
 Access to trials is extremely limited.

 "I am very pleased and grateful.
 I certainly want to attend the trial, and I can't wait to see my parents after more than a year," the couple's son, Harvey Humphrey, said in a statement sent to Reuters.

-Xinhua had reported earlier that Humphrey and Yu had paid people in Beijing and Shanghai to purchase personal information.
+Xinhua reported earlier that Humphrey and Yu had paid people in Beijing and Shanghai to purchase personal information.
 Citing the prosecutor on the case, the news agency alleged they had been fully aware of the illegality of their actions.